sherazlodhi/sJBpm/README.md

 **Introduction**

-This image provides a ready-to-run environment for jBPM Workbench.
+This deployment provides an environment for jBPM Workbench.
 It includes:

 * JBoss Wildfly 23.0.2.Final
 * jBPM Workbench 7.74.1.Final